Nanosurf: Product lines

-Nanosurf released one of the most versatile AFMs in 2020 the DriveAFM.

 Phoenix Mars Lander Mission

 Nanosurf, the University of Neuchâtel, and the University of Basel were part of a Swiss consortium challenged to equip the Phoenix Mars Probe with the first atomic force microscope in space.
 This atomic force microscope was designed to be part of the Microscopy, Electrochemistry, and a Conductivity Analyzer (MECA) unit built by NASA's Jet Propulsion Laboratory.
 It was a key component of the Phoenix probe's ensemble of on-board scientific instruments.

 Nanosurf contributed to the Phoenix Mars Mission with an AFM that recorded high-resolution images of Martian dust.
 These images allowed researchers to study the history of water on Mars, and represent the highest resolution images ever recorded on another planet.

 Nanosurf joined in developing, building and testing an atomic force microscope for planetary science applications, in particular for the study of Martian soil.
 The system consists of a controller board, an electromagnetic scanner and micro-fabricated sensor-chip.
 Eight cantilevers with integrated, piezoresistive deflection sensors are aligned in a row and are engaged one after the other to provide redundancy in case of tip or cantilever failure.
 Silicon and molded diamond tips are used for probing the sample.
 Images can be recorded in both, static and dynamic operation mode.
 In the latter case, excitation of the resonance frequencies of the cantilevers is achieved by vibrating the whole chip with a piezoelectric disk.

 This instrument represents the highest spatial resolution instrument ever produced for in situ planetary studies.
 The required level of operational robustness was achieved by using a redundant array of microfabricated cantilevers.